 Answer = $2,600 loss

-The investor was hoping for a flat market, and they got the opposite.
-A market swing of $35 downward is significant (a 58% decrease).
-While only one option went “in the money,” the put created a significant loss.
-The premiums offset the loss slightly, leaving the investor with a substantial overall loss.
+The investor wanted a flat market and got a large downward move.
+Even though only one option went in the money, the short put produced a large loss.
+The premiums offset the loss slightly, but the overall result is still substantial.

-Let’s look at the options payoff chart to summarize the “big picture” of this short straddle.
-First, let’s re-establish the example:
+Let’s look at the options payoff chart to summarize the big picture of this short straddle.
+First, here’s the example again:

 Short 1 ABC Jan 60 call @ $4